“Money kept them in.

 Thanks to your overwhelming love and generosity we have bailed out nearly two hundred people and provided needed housing, mental health and treatment support.
 While we were able to bring some of our people home, tens of thousands of our loved ones remain caged in local jails simply because they cannot afford to buy their freedom.

-In honor of Black August we will be bailing out even more of our community members.
+In 2018 we will keep bailing out our people and continue our local campaigns to end pretrial detention.
 But we need your help!
 Donate to help us bring more of our loved ones home and fight against the impact of inhumane and destructive bail practices.

 Why do we do bail outs?